 After you’ve participated in tracking the first 3 “Ingredient” categories, you can add the other 3 ingredients (balance, mood, and stress), but have to unlock these by earning credits (100 points each) by completing weekly assessments, opting to get wellness information from Vivacity and redeeming gift codes from Mindbloom partners.
 However, you can look through the word metrics on the graph for these locked categories to see the funny responses for each word metric (awful, bad, okay, good, great) and read the general topic information, and “Rate My Balance” definitions.
 It doesn’t look like you get access to the charting/graphing functionality nor the additional resources information.
 One other thing I should mention, is that there isn’t an apparent way to use this health app without entering in a valid email and some minimal personal information to get started.
 And one other thing: the developer “temporarily removed in-app purchasing of credits” allowing them to be earned instead, as stated above.

 Juice isn’t the kind of health app that’s going to track what you’re eating, your food calories nor calories burned during workout routines, but it will however enlighten you and provide helpful information and resources that may cause you to reevaluate the impact of some key “ingredients” affecting your overall health and energy levels — which if altered, should put you back on the road running on a full tank of energy juice.

-Download Juice – Free iPhone Health App Now
+Download The Juice App Now